Monitor Azure Container Registry

 Important

-When you select Logs from the Azure Container Registry menu, Log Analytics is opened with the query scope set to the current registry.
-This means that log queries will only include data from that resource.
-If you want to run a query that includes data from other registries or data from other Azure services, select Logs from the Azure Monitor menu.
+When you select Logs from the service's menu in the portal, Log Analytics opens with the query scope set to the current service.
+This scope means that log queries will only include data from that type of resource.
+If you want to run a query that includes data from other Azure services, select Logs from the Azure Monitor menu.
 See Log query scope and time range in Azure Monitor Log Analytics for details.

 For example, the following query retrieves the most recent 24 hours of data from the ContainerRegistryRepositoryEvents table: